spring-attic/spring-hadoop/README.md

 * Build properties

-From the command-line, use `hd.fs` for the file-system (to avoid confusion, specify the protocol such as 'hdfs://', 's3://', etc - if none is specified, `hdfs://` will be used), `hd.jt` for the jobtracker and `hd.hive` for the Hive host/port information, to override the defaults.
+From the command-line, use `hd.fs` for the file-system (to avoid confusion, specify the protocol such as 'hdfs://', 's3://', etc - if none is specified, `hdfs://` will be used), `hd.jt` for the jobtracker, `hd.rm` for the YARN resourcemanager and `hd.hive` for the Hive host/port information, to override the defaults.
 For example to run against HDFS at `dumbo:8020` one would use:

     gradlew -Phd.fs=hdfs://dumbo:8020 build